evansjp/evansjp/README.md

 ## Hello! 👋
 My name's JP and I'm more of a hacker than engineer, really.
-Engineer implies science and calculating and stuff that moves slow.
-I hate slow.

 ## Contact Me 📫
 - Email: [jpevans00@gmail.com](mailto:jpevans00@gmail.com)